tinystacks/precloud/CONTRIBUTING.md

 - As you update your PR and apply changes, mark each conversation as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations).
 - If you run into any merge issues, checkout this [git tutorial](https://github.com/skills/resolve-merge-conflicts) to help you resolve merge conflicts and other issues.
 - As you commit changes to your branch, you should notice checks running and leaving a green checkmark (checks passed) or a red "x" (checks failed).
 Make sure all checks have passed.
+- Add details about your changes to RELEASENOTES.md.
+These are automatically prepended to the CHANGELOG when your PR is merged.
+- Update ./.version-change-type to reflect the type of changes included in your PR.
+Valid values are `major`, `minor`, and `patch`  For a refresher on semver see: https://semver.org/

 ### Your PR is merged!